Laughing at my Pain: a Review of Trevor Noah’s Bio, Born a Crime

 Trevor navigates through middle and high school, indifferent to girls and academics, but enamored with hustling.
 First, taking a cut at the school store for standing in line to get lunches, he developed a team that sold bootleg music CDs and video games.
 He honed his computer skills and bought tech equipment and later catered to parties as a DJ.
 His love of entertaining arose from this, and soon evolved into comedy routines.
 Moving from neighborhood to neighborhood for his business also honed his language skills.
 Language, he discovered early on, was a way to camouflage his difference.
 His mother knew Xhosa, Zulu, German, Afrikaans, Sotho and used her knowledge “to cross boundaries, handle situations, navigate the world.”
 She made sure that English was the first language her son spoke because “if you’re black in South Africa, speaking English is the one thing that can give you a leg up.”
 (The New York Times)

-If there is a hero in this book it is certainly his mother.
+If there is a hero in this book it is certainly Trevor's mother.
 She was a provider when there was nothing, a saver of lives, a teacher, a secretary, a leader, and a devout Christian (three services on Sunday, three more every week).
 Her tragic flaw was falling in love with a mechanic who physically abused both her and Trevor.
 When he could no longer take it, Trevor challenged her to leave him, but she knew what the outcome would be.
 The typical response for “disrespecting” an African man this way: he would kill her or her children.
 The police just laughed at her complaints.
 So Trevor left home and helped out with the family, but eventually, his stepfather tried to do what he had threatened.
 He shot his mother three times, once in the back of the head.
 The bullet came out through her nostril, barely missing her brain and spinal chord.
 Miraculously, she lived.
 The stepfather turned himself in when he thought he had killed her, but the case never went to trial.

 When you look at Trevor’s humble beginnings, it’s hard to imagine the international star that he has become today.
 He grew up in poverty, the victim of racism and colorism from all sides.
 He found creative ways to support himself, from bootleg CDs to DJing parties, which enamored him with a variety of communities.
 He built his comedy career in South Africa, but has become a celebrity that is known throughout the world.
 Taking over The Daily Show has made him a presence in American homes since 2015.
 And just think, if his native government had their way, he would never have existed.
 Trevor Noah was ‘born a crime,” but is now a living legend.